Twig Education: Twig Science

 Twig Science is a phenomena-based science program for TK/Pre-K to grade 6, built for the Next Generation Science Standards (NGSS) and aimed at California.
-When developing this product, Twig partnered with SCALE (The Stanford Center for Assessment, Learning, and Equity) to develop the assessments that are embedded throughout the program.
+Twig partnered with SCALE (The Stanford Center for Assessment, Learning, and Equity) to develop the assessments that are embedded throughout the program.
 The program was launched in 2018 and submitted for review to the California Board of Education.
 Following the review, Twig Science was one of the programs officially adopted by the Board.

-In addition to the NGSS, Twig Science also covers California’s Common Core Standards in English Language, Arts, Literacy, and Math.
-In the Twig Science program, science subjects and engineering are taught interdisciplinarily, with a focus on real-world phenomena and storylines.
+In addition to the NGSS, Twig Science also covers California's Common Core Standards in English Language, Arts, Literacy, and Math.
+In the Twig Science program, science subjects and engineering are taught interdisciplinarity, with a focus on real-world phenomena and storylines.
 Each grade is divided into modules, which are centered around an Anchor Phenomena.
 The modules are then divided into Driving Questions, which are in turn split into lessons.

-Teaching material in Twig Science is available both online on a digital platform, and through physical books: one for teachers (the Teacher Edition) and one for students (the Twig Book).
-On the digital platform, teachers and students can access science videos, interactive games and quizzes, and other teaching material.
-Teachers can also access assessment tools through the digital platform.
-The program also includes integrated ELA lessons.
-All content is reviewed by Imperial College London.

-In addition to Twig Science for California, there is also Twig Science Next Gen, which follows the same structure as Twig Science but is aimed at the whole of the US.
-This program is currently being sold to states such as Nevada and Louisiana.
-The program follows the NGSS three-dimensional standards while also meeting English Language Arts, WIDA, and math standards.